 1992: Multiple Bishops and Archbishops (one of whom is a Major Archbishop, Padiyara of Ernakulam, head of the Syro-Malabar rite) write letters of approval for the Malayalam translation of the Poem.
 Among them include; Archbishop Gregorous of Trivandrum, Bishop Benjamin of Darjeeling, Bishop D'souza of Pune, Bishop Kundukulam, Bishop Kureethara, and Bishop Soosa of Trivandrum.
 Bishop Soosa is later promoted to Archbishop by pope John Paul II.

-1992: Cardinal Ratzinger reportedly [17] responds to an inquiry from Bishop Boland regarding the Poem.
-Bishop Boland summarizes Cardinal Ratzinger's letter, stating that the Poem may be published on the stipulation that it is "clearly indicated from the very first page that the 'visions' and 'dictations' referred to in it are simply the literary forms used by the author to narrate in her own way the life of Jesus.
+1992: A layperson inquires to bishop Boland, who writes to the Holy Office on the status of the Poem.
+Cardinal Ratzinger reportedly responds to the bishop, who then in turn summarizes the Cardinal's letter [17], stating that the Poem may be published on the stipulation that it is "clearly indicated from the very first page that the 'visions' and 'dictations' referred to in it are simply the literary forms used by the author to narrate in her own way the life of Jesus.
 They cannot be considered supernatural in origin."
-17
+17 [full text see Appendix II]

-However, let us give assent to Bishop Boland's account, and examine the statement; "They cannot be considered supernatural origin".
-At first glance, this may seem like a definitive negative judgment.
+But let us also examine the part of this statement; "They cannot be considered supernatural in origin".
+At first glance, this English translation may seem like a definitive negative statement.
 But is it really?
 The Church has a very precise terminology for judging apparitions.
 According to the norms of the Congregation for the Doctrine of the Faith, alleged apparitions are classified in one of three categories;

 1. Constat de supernaturalitate -- It is certain/confirmed of supernatural origin.